MicrosoftDocs/microsoft-salescopilot-docs/articles/privileges.md

 ms.author: shjais
 ---

-# Privileges required to use Sales app
+# Privileges required to use the Sales app

-Sales applies your organization's existing CRM access controls and user permissions.
-Administrators must have correct permissions to customize their CRM systems, and users must have the correct permissions to view, update, and create records in their CRM systems from Sales app.
+the Sales applies your organization's existing CRM access controls and user permissions.
+Administrators must have correct permissions to customize their CRM systems, and users must have the correct permissions to view, update, and create records in their CRM systems from the Sales app.

 > [!NOTE]
-> - If you've made changes in a user's permissions or security roles in your CRM, ask that user to sign out of Sales app in Outlook and then sign in again for these changes to be reflected appropriately.
+> - If you've made changes in a user's permissions or security roles in your CRM, ask that user to sign out of the Sales app in Outlook and then sign in again for these changes to be reflected appropriately.
-> - Changes in user permissions or security roles in CRM can take up to 15 minutes to reflect in Sales app for Teams.
+> - Changes in user permissions or security roles in CRM can take up to 15 minutes to reflect in the Sales app for Teams.

 ## Permissions required for Salesforce administrators

-Salesforce administrators who need to customize Sales app must have the following permissions.
+Salesforce administrators who need to customize the Sales app must have the following permissions.

 |Requirement type  |You must have  |
 |---------|---------|